Latest stable version is 2.0.

 - DragonFly BSD: You can install MuseScore from the ports collection:

-Older versions of MuseScore are available to download from SourceForge.net.
+All older versions of MuseScore are available for download from SourceForge.net.

 Unsupported versions of Windows

 - 32bit version without SSE2: MuseScore 2.0 requires a processor supporting SSE2 or it will crash on startup.
 If your processor doesn't support SSE2, you can use an older version of MuseScore or an unsupported build.

 - 64bit version: There are only two known reasons why you would want to run this unsupported 64bit build: Because you want to use a huge SFZ or because your MIDI keyboard driver doesn't support 32bit